julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 ---

-## ❌ Palo Santo — South America

-Sacred to Indigenous Andean cultures.
-True palo santo (Bursera graveolens) was burned during death rites and ancestral offerings, not daily smudging.
-Today it’s often sourced unethically and burned indiscriminately.

-**Instead:** Burn **copal resin**, used by Aztecs and Mayans for spiritual clarity, or **cinnamon bark** for fire offerings.

----

 ## ❌ Rue *(Ruta graveolens)* — Mediterranean, Balkan, Middle Eastern

 Rue is a powerful protector, especially in Mediterranean and Balkan traditions.
 It was worn behind the ear, hung in doorways, steeped in water — but burning it releases acrid, lung-irritating smoke.